COVID19Tracking/website/_src/notes.md

 (<http://dpbh.nv.gov/coronavirus/>)

 Very rare updates from Nevada, we’re watching reports from news outlets as well.
-Four positives from [this media report](https://thenevadaindependent.com/article/coronavirus-cases-in-nevada-rise-to-4-after-patients-in-clark-washoe-counties-test-presumptively-positive)
+Nevada's site is down now, so we are [relying on the Nevada Independent's report](https://thenevadaindependent.com/article/live-blog-no-more-coronavirus-cases-in-washoe-reported-as-health-officials-identify-test-close-contacts) for numbers.

 ### New Hampshire